microsoft/FluidFramework/docs/docs/roadmap.md

 ## The open source project

 With the help of the open source community, the data management capabilities of Fluid Framework will continue to evolve.
-Some areas that we’ll be investing in include more advanced distributed data structures, contracts, and interfaces to ensure code consistency across clients, and performance improvements.
+Some areas that we’ll be investing in include more advanced distributed data structures, contracts and interfaces to ensure code consistency across clients, and performance improvements.

 ## Fluid Server